ARAPIL/Unisex-Names/README.md

 # Unisex-Names
 A Tableau work visualizing Unisex Names.
 Distribution of the most common unisex names were visualized on a scatter plot graph and higlighted table.
+An interactive dashboard was developed to visually compare the name distribution.